Treatment for Anxiety Disorders

 6 Reasons people don’t seek treatment for anxiety disorders

 - The person knows they need help, but doing nothing feels safer than actually dealing with the problem.
-This is a problem for many suffering from anxiety disorders.
 Their fears create barriers and limitations they are not comfortable going beyond

 - The person feels their situation is helpless and no one can change them.
 The person has given up.
 They have lost a sense of their own self worth and trapped in beliefs promoting fear and skepticism.